 It might not be a bad idea to have your vet check out your Devon Rex for mites and conjunctivitis (see The Cat Flu for more on eye dirt/cloudiness and Mites for info on ear mites).
 As for cleaning the ears, check out my letter from Vicki below for tips.
 Keep me posted.
 Simba

-After reading about the Soft Paws I went to my vet and asked him about it.
+After reading about the Soft Claws I went to my vet and asked him about it.
 He assured me that it was better than de-clawing.
 I had this done to my first two cats.
 I read up on the process of de-clawing and I now feel guilty.
-Luckily, I tried these Soft Paws and they work!
+Luckily, I tried these Soft Claws and they work!
 I am glad I checked out your Claws! section for the information or I would have de-clawed my little angel.
 THANKS.
-By the way, he is an all white Devon Rex and next month I will try "ELECTRIC BLUE" Soft Paws.
+By the way, he is an all white Devon Rex and next month I will try BLUE Glitter Soft Claws.
 The vet is pushing me to try new colors! ---I would love to see those claws!
 Simba

 Cleaning a Cat With Crusty Eyes